The key to every salesperson’s success is knowing their profitability. The same goes for Amazon FBA merchants.

 All other products are considered non-media items.

-Standard and Oversized Products:
+Standard and oversized products

 The standard size of a product is at most 20 lbs in weight, 18 inches x 14 inches x 8 inches or less.
 Products exceeding this size are oversized.